Perl-Toolchain-Gang/toolchain-site/berlin-consensus.md

     x_breaks:
         Foo::Bar: <= 1.23

-When `x_breaks` is found in META, after successful installation, CPAN clients should check if any of the modules listed in `x_breaks` are installed and if their `$VERSION` matches the version range.
+When `x_breaks` is found in MYMETA or META, after successful installation, CPAN clients should check if any of the modules listed in `x_breaks` are installed and if their `$VERSION` matches the version range.
 If so, and if the latest version on CPAN does *not* match the `x_breaks` version range, then the CPAN client should install the latest version of that module from CPAN

 CPAN clients may warn about unsatisfiable `x_breaks` before or after installing a module, may prompt before installing `x_breaks`, etc.,